What's The Difference Between Atomic Mass And Mass Number

 To effectively understand and apply the concepts of atomic mass and mass number, it's essential to master a few key strategies.
 First, always remember the fundamental definitions: mass number refers to the number of protons and neutrons in a single atom of a specific isotope, while atomic mass is the weighted average of the masses of all isotopes of an element, considering their natural abundances.

 Another important tip is to pay attention to the units.
-Mass number is a dimensionless quantity, as it simply represents a count of particles.
+Worth adding: Mass number is a dimensionless quantity, as it simply represents a count of particles.
 Atomic mass, on the other hand, is expressed in atomic mass units (amu).
 Be sure to include the correct units in your calculations and answers.
 When performing calculations involving molar mass, remember that the molar mass of an element is numerically equal to its atomic mass in grams per mole (g/mol).

 FAQ